hatonthecat/Solar-Kernel/README.md

 during the Cold War.
 The widespread flouting of copyright could easily be interpreted as the imminent demise of commodity production within the emerging information economy.
 Delighted that I’d found the perfect thought probe, I was ready for my intervention at Fordham’s McLuhan conference.
 When my turn came, I went up to the podium and began my talk by loudly proclaiming: ‘At the height of the Cold War, the US military funded the creation of the only working model of communism in human history: the Internet!’"

 Thus my "thought-probe" is my pastiche (if you view the glass half-full) of the NBC telethon after Hurricane Katrina in 2005.
-As an environmentalist, I believe in recycling media to adapt meanings for an era where there can be a relevant analogy.
+As an environmentalist, I believe in recycling media (détournement) to adapt meanings for an era where there can be a relevant analogy.
 While it can be said that Ye's statement did not age well, the moment was a rare act of vulnerable and true espression that was not just a hiccup in the annals of history.
 It did not occur out of nowhere, and therefore its cache resonated because others identified with it:

 "Though unrehearsed and emotionally fueled, Kanye’s speech wasn’t nonsense.
 It was messy because grief is messy.
 It was complex because the truth is.
 He’s expected to say something along the lines of whatever passive and inoffensive text Myers read off of the teleprompter, but instead he says, “I hate the way they portray us in the media.”
 He gives examples.
 He confesses his own complicity.
 He states facts.
 He presents a logical conclusion.
 I often consider the conditions that create revolutions, and the acts that might be deemed revolutionary.
 How an average person, not otherwise a political actor, might be an agent of change.
 How maybe resistance looks like interruption."